 There are no specific performance targets or measurements for our executive officers that impact their bonuses.
 None of our executive officers have a contractual right to receive a fixed actual or target bonus for any given year.
 However, Ms. Simpson's employment agreement provides for an annual target bonus equal to 100% of her base salary awarded at the sole discretion of the Board of Directors.
-The following table shows the aggregate 2010 bonuses awarded to our Named Executive Officers for services provided in 2010, which amounts are reflected in the "Summary Compensation Table" below.
-Bonuses awarded for 2010 performance were paid in 2011.
+The following table shows the aggregate 2011 bonuses awarded to our Named Executive Officers for services provided in 2011, which amounts are reflected in the "Summary Compensation Table" below.
+Discretionary cash bonuses awarded for 2011 performance, successes detailed by bullet points above, were paid in 2012.
+Ms. Simpson's entire 2011 bonus was in the form of a long-term bonus in a grant of restricted common shares, as detailed in the schedule below.

-Discretiona Discretionary

-Named Executive Officer Bonus Bonus
+Named Executive Officer Cash Bonus

-Wendy L. Simpson \$ 416,0 000
+Wendy L. Simpson \$ -

-Pamela Shelley-Kessler 135,0 000
+Pamela Shelley-Kessler 275,000

-Clint B. Malin 210,0 000
+Clint B. Malin 275,000

-T. Andrew Stokes 110,0 000
+T. Andrew Stokes 180,000